elamaran1205/modular_yoga_session_app/README.md

-# yoga2
+# yoga Prototype

-A new Flutter project.
+A new Flutter assignment.